Zymplectic/Splitting-methods/README.md

 The methods are provided in the (c,d) coefficient format.

-The file also contains a number of macros that must be interpreted, particularly for higher-order composition methods.
+The file also contains a number of macros that must be interpreted, particularly for higher-order composition methods, coefficient manipulation and comment blocks.
 These macros are interpreted by [Zymplectic](https://github.com/Zymplectic/Zymplectic-Project) using up to 512-bit precision, although the corresponding methods can also be found in the referenced literature.

 integrators.txt is published and maintained as a part of the [Zymplectic project](https://github.com/Zymplectic/Zymplectic-Project)

 ### Maintenance
 Contributions and modifications may include:
-- New or previously unpublished splitting methods
+- Efficient or novel splitting coefficients
 - Higher-precision coefficients (up to 77 digits)
 - Corrections or improvements to references and metadata